 At Foundation Recovery Systems, we solve crawl space problems of all types — including crawl space water damage, water leaks, wood rot, wall moisture issues, and structural problems — with our professional services.

 For permanent solutions from qualified crawl space contractors, contact Foundation Recovery Systems.
-We serve customers throughout all of central Missouri and Eastern Kansas, including Kansas City, Columbia, Moberly, and Springfield.
+We serve customers throughout all of central Missouri and Eastern Kansas, including Kansas City, St. Louis, Columbia, Moberly, and Springfield.

 Sometimes, people may refer to a crawl space as a “cubby hole” closet, or even the attic above the rest of the home.
 But typical crawl spaces are underneath the home.